drforse/starnavi-testing/README.md

 2. enter repo directory `cd starnavi-testing`
 3. create config file `cp config.ini.template config.ini`
 4. create .env file `cp .env.template .env`
 5. fill in config.ini and .env according to section *Configuration*
 6. run docker containers `docker-compose up -d`
 ## bot
+1. make sure you are in the root project directory
+2. enter web container `docker exec -it <container_id> /bin/bash`
+3. run of the following:
 `python bot.py` to run random users/posts/likes creation
 `python bot.py --clear` to clear all randomly created users/posts/likes
 `python bot.py --help` to check help on bot
 ## tests
-to run tests you need to have mysql installed and launched and test_sa_url set in config.ini
+to run tests you need to have mysql installed and launched and test_sa_url set in config.ini (don't forget to create test table)
 1. make sure you are in the root project directory
 2. create environment and install packages `poetry install`
 3. run tests `pytest`